 - Unicast Address - An unicast IP address is an identifier for a single network interface.
-An IPv6 packet sent to an unicast address is delivered to a single interface.
+An IPv6 packet sent to a unicast address is delivered to a single interface.

 - Anycast Address - An anycast IP address is identifier for a set of interfaces assigned to a group but belonging to different nodes.
 An IPv6 packet sent to an anycast address is delivered to a single node closest to the sender identified by the routing algorithm.

-Unlike IPv4 addressing scheme, the IPv6 addressing scheme does not implement broadcast address.
+Unlike IPv4 addressing scheme, the IPv6 addressing scheme does not implement broadcast addresses.
 Instead, IPv6 implements multicast address to send packets to a group of nodes and avoids distributing to every nodes in the network.
-IPv6 also has a scope, which specifies which part of the network it's address is valid and unique.
+IPv6 also has a scope, which specifies which part of the network it addresses is valid and unique.

 Decimals with Colons